-The GPS 12 MAP features a powerful real-time moving map that can do much more than just plot your course and route.
+The GPS III+ features a powerful real-time moving map that can do much more than just plot your course and route.
 The Map Page also displays background detail, including geographic names, lakes, rivers, coastlines and highways.
-You can load maps with detailed information for specific geographical areas.
-(See MapSource Info on page 36) An on-screen cursor lets you pan ahead to nearby waypoints, determine the distance and bearing to any map position, mark new waypoints while you navigate or retrieve exit information.
-The GPS 12 MAP also features dedicated zoom keys for instant zooming (see page 2).
+An on-screen cursor lets you pan ahead to nearby waypoints, determine the distance and bearing to any map position, mark new waypoints while you navigate or retrieve exit information.
+The GPS III+ also features dedicated zoom keys for instant zooming (see pg.
+2).
 The map portion of the page displays your present position as a pointer icon, with your track and/or route displayed as small points on the screen (an electronic bread crumb trail, if you will).
 Nearby waypoints are represented with names and symbols.
 You may select which features are shown via the Map Page Options (see pg.
-35).
+36).

-The data window above the map displays the time and distance to next waypoint, plus your current speed (all defaults).
+The data window beside (or above when display is vertical) the map displays the time and distance to next waypoint, plus your current speed (all defaults).
 A bearing pointer lets you know if you're heading toward your destination.
 (If the pointer points straight ahead, you're heading directly to it.)
 Each data field may be configured to display any one of twenty-four data options.